Iterable/api-client/README.md

 TypeScript client library for the [Iterable API](https://api.iterable.com/api/docs).

-**Important:** This library is maintained for use in the [Iterable MCP server](https://github.com/Iterable/mcp-server) and internal Iterable projects.
-The API may change at any time.
-If using this library directly in your own projects, be prepared to adapt to breaking changes.
+This library is currently in active development.
+While it is used in production by the [Iterable MCP server](https://github.com/Iterable/mcp-server), it is still considered experimental.
+We are rapidly iterating on features and improvements, so you may encounter breaking changes or incomplete type definitions.

-Pull requests for bugfixes and improvements are always welcome and appreciated.
+We welcome early adopters and feedback!
+If you're building with it, please stay in touch via issues or pull requests.

 ## Installation